Military police enforce driving ban in snow-stricken Buffalo - NewsBreak

 “We are seeing a lot of desperation,” said Erin Aquilinia, founder of the original group, in an online interview.

-The National Weather Service predicted that as much as 2 inches of additional snow could fall Tuesday in Erie County, which includes Buffalo and its 275,000 residents.
-County Emergency Services Commissioner Dan Neaverth Jr. said officials also were somewhat concerned about the potential for flooding later in the week, when the weather is projected to warm and start melting the snow.
+The National Weather Service predicted that as much as 2 inches (2.5 to 5 centimeters) more snow could fall Tuesday in Erie County, which includes Buffalo and its 275,000 residents.
+County Emergency Services Commissioner Dan Neaverth Jr. said officials also were somewhat concerned about possible flooding later in the week when milder weather begins melting the snow.

-The rest of the United States also was reeling from the ferocious winter storm with power outages in communities from Maine to Washington state.
+The rest of the United States also was reeling with at least an additional two dozen storm deaths reported elsewhere around the country, and power outages in communities from Maine to Washington state.

-Ohio officials assessed water damage in the Statehouse after a pipe burst amid the freezing weather.

-Even in central Florida, temperatures plunged as low as 27 degrees over the weekend.
-Growers' groups were relieved Tuesday not to find widespread damage to the fruit and vegetable crops that supply much of the U.S. with fresh winter produce.
+Even in central Florida, temperatures plunged as low as 27 degrees (minus 2.7 Celsius) over the weekend.
+Growers’ groups were relieved Tuesday not to find widespread damage to the fruit and vegetable crops that supply much of the U.S. with fresh winter produce.

 In Buffalo, the dead were found in cars, homes and snowbanks.
-Some died while shoveling snow, others when emergency crews could not respond in time to medical crises.
-Poloncarz called the blizzard “the worst storm probably in our lifetime,” even for an area known for heavy snow.
+Some perished while shoveling snow, others when emergency crews could not respond in time to medical crises.
+Poloncarz, a Democrat, called the blizzard “the worst storm probably in our lifetime,” even for an area known for heavy snow.
 More bodies are expected to be found as the snow is cleared or melts.

 The winter blast stranded some people in cars for days, shuttered the city’s airport and left some residents shivering without heat.
 More than 4,000 homes and businesses were still without power late Tuesday morning.

-The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 49.2 inches at 10 a.m.
+The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 49.2 inches (1.25 meters) at 10 a.m.
 Monday.
-Officials say the airport will be shut through Wednesday morning.
+Officials said the airport will be shut through Wednesday morning.

-Roughly 3,000 domestic and international U.S. flights were canceled Tuesday as of about 2 p.m., according to the tracking site FlightAware.
+Roughly 3,000 domestic and international U.S. flights were canceled Tuesday as of about 2 p.m.
+Eastern time, according to the tracking site FlightAware.

-The U.S. Department of Transportation said it would look into flight cancellations by Southwest Airlines that left travelers stranded at airports across the country amid the winter storm.
-Many airlines were forced to cancel flights, but Southwest was by far the leader.
+The U.S. Department of Transportation said it will look into Southwest Airlines flight cancellations that left travelers stranded at airports across the country amid the winter storm.
+Many airlines were forced to call off flights, but Southwest was by far the leader.

+Peltz reported from New York.
+Contributing to this report were Associated Press journalists Heather Hollingsworth in Kansas City, Missouri; Julie Walker in New York; and Mike Schneider in Orlando, Florida.